 Research seminars and events that will be attended by people you would like to market to.
-Networking in this way is always good for brand and relationship building whether you attend as a delegate or stall holder.
-Added to which, you will always come away with armfuls of information about new prospects (don’t forget to follow up on every new contact you make).
+Networking in this way is always good for brand and relationship building whether you attend as a delegate or stallholder.
+Added to this, you will always come away with armfuls of information about new prospects (don’t forget to follow up on every new contact you make).

 It’s fair to say that only a limited number of people are going to take interest in your super-value paddling pools when they’ve just got in from chipping the ice off the fish pond.
 However, if you make finely crafted and decorated wellies, then a campaign in the run-up to the UK festival season is a good idea!
 Being seasonal is an excellent way of getting the timing of your message right.
 Our blog: Ready, set, go 2014 – What’s your Marketing Strategy? at the beginning of January generated a lot of interest as it appealed to people arriving back at their desks knowing they needed a positive plan in order for January not to slip away.

 It’s not just about the time of year though.
 Industries have their own seasons which might be worth keeping an eye on.
-If your business is copy writing for accountancy firms, then it’s probably best not to expect a response if you are marketing to them as year-end approaches!
+If your business is copywriting for accountancy firms, then it’s probably best not to expect a response if you are marketing to them as year-end approaches!
+Be Opportunistic

 What’s going on in the world that you can link to your direct marketing message?
 The Tour de France saw many Yorkshire businesses taking the opportunity to promote themselves in relation to the event.
 What’s going on in your region, industry and further afield that is of interest to your prospects and that you can affiliate your message with?

 It’s worth bearing in mind that when it comes to the prospects in your contacts list, a ‘no’ is quite often actually a ‘no, not just yet’.
 A regular relationship building campaign of relevant and timely information can radically increase your chances of a sale.